adeopura3/AircraftAppv3/README.md

 How to run?
 - On Mac
-    - Download the repository to your local machine
+    - Clone repository
-    - Open a terminal and go to the folder where you downloaded the repository
+    - Open terminal and go to that directory
-    - Type python -m SimpleHTTPServer 8091 in your command prompt
+    - Type npm install
+    - Type npm start
-    - Open your web browser and go to the address http://127.0.0.1:8091/index.html
+    - Open your web browser and go to the address http://localhost:8000/app/index.html#/

 User Operations